intelsdi-x/snap-plugin-collector-psutil/README.md

 /intel/psutil/vm/wired | memory that is marked to always stay in RAM.
 It is never moved to disk

 *Please note that there is no possibility to request specific instance of dynamic disk metric passing it via requested metric in task manifest.
 I collect metrics based on configured mount points
+All collected network counters contains information about the hardware address (tag -> hardware_address) and the MTU (tag -> mtu).

 ### Examples
 This is an example running psutil and writing data to a file.
 It is assumed that you are using the latest Snap binary and plugins.